TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 >
 >  If they...
 >
->  * **Fail:** the merchant refuses to do business with you ever again and tips off the authorities
+>  * **Fail:** the merchant gets indignant and starts making a scene.
+The authorities are sure to get involved immediately.
->  * **Partially succeed:** the merchant refuses to buy the contraband and threatens to involve the authorities if you ever try to sell them contraband again
+>  * **Partially succeed:** the merchant agrees to buy the contraband, but it seems like they're not likely to want to see you again.
+They may tip off the authorities, but not until after you've left.
 >  * **Fully succeed:** you win them over or they don't seem to notice this time-- the merchant accepts the deal
 >  * **Critically succeed:** not only does the merchant accept the deal but they happen to be a known fence in the area and look forward to working with you again